Packaging and adaptation

 Try it: Follow lab 05.

-Real tools: Git hooks, pre-commit, CI checks, host approval hooks, secret scanners.
+Real tools: Git hooks, pre-commit, CI checks, approval hooks in tools like Cursor or Claude Code, secret scanners.

 Current default Being absorbed